patelscripts/Group-Project/README.md

-This is my first minor-project in the field of Web-development and AI.
+This is my first minor-project using react and tailwind CSS.